The Best London Karaoke Bars & Nights

 …which in any other situation would be a pretty discouraging sign if you’d just started singing.

-Thankfully what it means here is an insanely good night out, where you can unleash your vocals on a room filled with people who – bound by either friendship or just professional awkwardness – are obliged to at least pretend they’re enjoying it.
+Thankfully what it means here is a good night out, where you can unleash your vocals on a room filled with people who – bound by either friendship or just professional awkwardness – are obliged to at least pretend they’re enjoying it.
 And not only has London got excellent karaoke bars, from private party rooms at restaurants to glossy basement booths, it’s also home to a roster of regular, raucously fun singalong nights.

 Many of which actually involve orchestras.